 An old wheel from a Pelton turbine is located outside Aura power plant at Sunndalsøra in Sunndal Municipality in Møre og Romsdal County.

-Renewable: Making hydropower even more flexible
+Renewable: New turbine technology will make hydropower more flexible

 Erik Jacques Wiborg is a technical specialist in hydropower turbines in the Electro & Mechanical unit in Statkraft's Production business area.

 Sun and wind provide affordable, clean and renewable energy, but its production is determined by the weather, not by need.
 That is why we need other energy sources that can create a balance between supply and demand.